-Moderation is one of the main simple-living principles that guides the course of my life, helps me make decisions, and allows me to enjoy our fairly neat and organized home without so many unnecessary things or activities creating extra chaos, stress, and busyness in our home and life.
+“Moderation” is a simple-living principle that guides the course of my life, helps me make decisions, and allows me to enjoy our home and life without so many unnecessary things or activities creating extra chaos, stress, and busyness.

-- My Top Tip to Simplify My Life (yup, you guessed it… Moderation!)
+- My Top Tip to Simplify (yup, you guessed it… Moderation!)

 - Slow and Steady Wins the Race (how moderation positively affects every area of my home and life)

 - 3 Ways to Help Children Live Simply with Moderation

 When it comes to food, I’m an advocate for all things in moderation (except maybe not margarine 😂).
 I love cooking and baking from scratch, grinding my own grains, and feeding my family wholesome foods.